verrazzano/docs/content/en/docs/applications/_index.md

 In this case other existing Kubernetes resources can be used within the applications.
 The todo-list example takes advantage of this capability in several Components to support unique Service and ConfigMap requirements.

+Most Kubernetes resources can be embedded as a workload within a Component.
+The example below shows how a Deployment can be embedded as a workload within a Component.
+The oam-kubernetes operator will process the Component and extract the Deployment to a separate resource during deployment.
 ```yaml
 apiVersion: core.oam.dev/v1alpha2
 kind: Component